Habibul Islam Habib

-Habibul Islam Habib is a Bangladesh Nationalist Party politician and the former Member of Parliament of Satkhira-1.
+Habibul Islam Habib is a politician who is secretary of publication affairs of the Bangladesh Nationalist Party and a former member of parliament for Satkhira-1.

+Early life and education

+He was born in 1965 in Kalaroa Upozila in Satkhira District from a renowned muslim family.
+Completing his education from school & college level, he was admitted in the University of Dhaka on 1985 in the Department of Physics.
+In 1990, He was elected as Science Auditorium Affairs Secretary of DUCSU.

 Career

 Habib was elected to parliament from Satkhira-1 as a Bangladesh Nationalist Party candidate in 2001.
 In 2015, he was charged with attacking a convoy of Prime Minister Sheikh Hasina in Satkhira in 2002.